SelinaMangaroo/FinalProject_RESTAPI/README.md

 # FinalProject_RESTAPI

 How to use this API:

 1) Clone this repository to you local machine
+*Make sure you have node installed
+*Make sure you install express ---> npm install express *Make sure you install the jake template engine ---> npm install ejs

-2) In the terminal, run this by entering --> node main.js
+2) In the terminal, run application by entering ---> node main.js *it will run on port 3000, http://127.0.0.1:3000/